 Demonstrates the power of Earley’s dynamic lexer on a toy configuration language

 Using a lexer for configuration files is tricky, because values don’t have to be surrounded by delimiters.
-Using a standard lexer for this just won’t work.
+Using a basic lexer for this just won’t work.

 In this example we use a dynamic lexer and let the Earley parser resolve the ambiguity.